 The applicant is the person, organization or corporation making the application.
 This could be anyone from your neighbour to a small builder to a representative of a company involved in large-scale developments.
 The applicant has a right to expect to develop their land within certain physical constraints and policy limitations.
 The courts and common law tradition guarantee that they will be treated fairly and consistently, that the applications will be judged in relation to existing policies, and that decisions be based on planning principles and approved planning documents.
-The application.
+The applicant pays fees that are designed to offset the cost of processing the application.